vexelon-dot-net/e-additives.server/README.md

 The goal of the E-additives project is to implement a web platform that will provide detailed information about [food additives](http://en.wikipedia.org/wiki/Food_additive).

-The RESTful API implementation will provide [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) access to the data which may later be consumed by web or mobile apps.
+This project is a RESTful web service implementation that provides [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) access to the data which may later be consumed by web or mobile apps using a defined HTTP API.

 Check the [documentation](docs/).